Blog

 Seamless integration is the key concept for providing a unified API threat prevention experience.

 API threat prevention should also be closely integrated with API discovery and detection tools, ensuring that every risk factor and vulnerability identified by these solution elements receive a timely, appropriate and automated response.
-The only way to ensure a rapid response is to look for a solution that natively mitigates threats, without the need to rely on 3rd-party security tool integration.
+The only way to ensure a rapid response is to look for a solution that natively mitigates threats, without the need to rely on third-party security tool integration.

 API threat prevention tools that take advantage of this close integration can protect against both known threat types and emerging threats, as cataloged by the API discovery and detection solution components.